-- Funds for Local Organizations in Company Communities
+- Funds for Arkansas Organizations Addressing Health Issues

 - Support for Community Collaborations Addressing Health Issues